 Because antennas will be added to the array throughout the CSV period, an observing mode designed to measure accurate antenna positions and axis offsets will be essential.
 The number and arrangement of antennas to be included will need to be flexible.
 Similarly, all-sky pointing observations will be needed to determine pointing models for each receiver band as antennas are added to the array, or receiver packages are replaced.
 Because the ngVLA antennas are expected to be non-mobile [AD02], one might imagine that the antenna positions can be measured once and for all time.
-However, the reality is that our ability to disentangle atmospheric effects from geometric position on long baselines is an ongoing research topic still faced by ALMA [RD02], and will likely mean that the antenna position model of the ngVLA will evolve at the submillimeter precision level for quite some time during Operations.
+However, the reality is that our ability to disentangle atmospheric effects from geometric position on long baselines is an ongoing research topic still faced by ALMA [RD02], and will likely mean that the antenna positions.
 Physical settling of the pads over time may produce detectable changes.
 Long-term changes due to plate tectonics will also play a role, at least for the LBA antennas.
 But the goal should be to not need to apply antenna position corrections in the science pipeline, or only on rare occasions, in contrast to the pipeline for an ever-moving array like ALMA.